 Pamelor and Aventyl (nortriptyline) are tricyclic antidepressants used to treat depression.
 In multiple sclerosis, they are frequently used in lower doses to treat neuropathic or nerve pain in the arms and legs (burning sensations, pins and needles, stabbing pains) caused by damage to the pain-regulating pathways of the brain and spinal cord.
 The drug works by changing the way nerves react to pain in the central nervous system.

-Pamelor comes in a tablet to be taken orally.
+Nortriptyline comes in a tablet to be taken orally.
 It is usually taken one to four times a day, and should be taken at about the same time each day.

-Common side effects of Pamelor may include gastric disorders, mouth pain, unusual taste, black tongue, appetite or weight changes, urinating less than usual, itching or rash, breast swelling (in men or women), decreased sex drive, impotence, or difficulty having an orgasm.
+Common side effects of nortriptyline may include gastric disorders, mouth pain, unusual taste, black tongue, appetite or weight changes, urinating less than usual, itching or rash, breast swelling (in men or women), decreased sex drive, impotence, or difficulty having an orgasm.